seqan/seqan3/doc/about/api/index.md

 <small>¹ [This site](https://linuxlifecycle.com) provides a good overview of what the current release and its
 lifecycle is.</small><br>
-<small>² We consider CentOS 7 / RedHat Enterprise Linux (RHEL) 7 as being community supported.
-That means issues and patches are
+<small>² We consider CentOS 7 / RedHat Enterprise Linux (RHEL) 7 as being community-supported.
+That means issues and
-welcome, but we don't actively test for those Operating Systems.
+patches are welcome, but we do not actively test for those operating systems.
 See this related [issue](https://github.com/seqan/seqan3/issues/2244).</small>

 # Dependencies